 In 2010, KYEEMA was undertaking a Newcastle disease control project in Malawi where I was working.
 They asked me to conduct a review of their first year of work.
 I willingly agreed and must have done a reasonable job because a year later, when they needed a wider review, not only in Malawi but also in three neighbouring countries, they asked me to participate again.
 It was a memorable and rewarding task and I very much enjoyed throwing my energy into it.
 Perhaps it consumed me a bit, because I emerged quite passionate about the importance and potential of Newcastle disease control in village chickens in this part of the world.

 I'm not sure whether they really know it but Australian development agencies top the international arena in terms of their persevering support for Newcastle disease control in village chickens.
 They can stand proud of the fact.
 They were supporting it in South East Asia in the 1980s and later in Mozambique in the 1990s.
-That early work was enabled with technical expertise from Prof Peter Spradbrow at the University of Queensland and was financially supported by ACIAR.
+That early work was enabled with technical expertise from the late Prof Peter Spradbrow at the University of Queensland and was financially supported by ACIAR.
 During the early 2000s, the work in Mozambique expanded to several other countries with financial support from AusAID and continues to the present day.
 And in the midst of it all, in 2003, very appropriately, the KYEEMA Foundation was born and helped push all this along.

 So now I am working with some friends to hatch another little egg.
 You see, the development work program I reviewed, although now finishing, is just one small chapter in a much wider story, one small step in a much longer journey.
 KYEEMA's work in Africa has achieved much.
 It has established Newcastle disease vaccine manufacturing capability in several countries, it has trained and supported staff, it has implemented successful vaccination campaigns in many areas, and it has demonstrated that this is all worth while.